Contesting a Will in South Australia

 Who Can Contest a Will in South Australia?

-South Australian legislation sets out the persons who are entitled to contest a Will and make an application for a larger distribution as follows:
+South Australian legislation sets out the persons who are entitled to contest a Will and make an application for a larger distribution.
+These include:

 - Spouse or de facto partner;